analyticadam/ALAB-318-3-1/README.md

 - **Fruits and Vegetables Management**:
   - Add, view, update, delete, and partially update fruits and vegetables.
 - **RESTful API**:
-  - Separate endpoints for fruits and vegetables.
+  - Separate endpoints for fruits and vegetables with full CRUD operations.
 - **Forms**:
-  - User-friendly forms for adding new fruits and vegetables.
+  - User-friendly forms for adding new fruits and vegetables via server-side rendering.
 - **Error Handling**:
   - Clear JSON error responses for invalid inputs or missing data.